 Having an environment conducive to sleep is an important part of getting the rest you need.
-Off the top of my head I can identify several things in my own bedroom that contribute to poor sleep – buzzing phones, the bright street lights outside, children sleeping in my bed – I’m doing it all wrong.
-It’s a good idea to eliminate elements that contribute to wakefulness and arrange your sleeping quarters in a way that is actually focused on sleeping.
-This means you might want to do the following…
+Off the top of my head, I can identify several things in my own bedroom that contribute to poor sleep: buzzing phones, the bright street lights outside, children sleeping in my bed.
+Seriously, I'm doing it all wrong.
+It's a good idea to eliminate elements that contribute to wakefulness and arrange your sleeping quarters in a way that is actually focused on sleeping.
+This means you might want to do the following:

-- Block out as much light as possible at night.
+- Block out as much light as possible.

-- Leave your phone in the other room so you don’t wake up every time you receive an e-mail and furthermore so you aren’t tempted to check your email at 1am.
+- Leave your phone in the other room so you don't wake up every time you receive an email.

-- If nighttime typically leads to a battles over the blanket, consider having a blanket for each person in the bed.
-Sharing a blanket often makes you more aware of your sleep mate’s every move and can increase heat.
+- If nighttime typically leads to a battle over the blanket, consider having a blanket for each person in the bed.
+Sharing a blanket can actually make you more aware of your sleep mate's every move and can increase heat.

-- Make sure your bed is comfortable – this means a good mattress, pillows and bedding.
-Check out this guide for more on the bed.
+- Make sure your bed is comfortable.
+This means a good mattress, pillows, and bedding.
+Check out this guide.

 Routine and Ritual:

-I personally detest routine so I try to pretend this isn’t a thing, but 10 out of 10 experts agree establishing a bedtime routine is an effective way to tell the brain it’s time to wind down and get ready to sleep.
+I personally detest routine, so I try to pretend this isn't a thing.
+That said, 10 out of 10 experts agree establishing a bedtime routine is an effective way to tell the brain it's time to wind down and get ready to sleep.

 Rituals might include things like setting the lights down low an hour before bed, reading a chapter in a book, snuggling with your mate or furry friend, taking a warm bath, journaling listening to soothing music, meditating and do whatever it is you do to stay beautiful.
-Stick to a generally consistent bedtime and try to get up around the same time each day.
+It can also help to stick to a generally consistent bedtime and try to get up around the same time each day.